 Those who have suffered serious injuries caused by the negligent acts of others understand all too well the pain, anguish and financial devastation that can result.
 If there is ever any sort of silver lining to be found under such circumstances, it is that the law affords those impacted in this way the opportunity to pursue compensation and justice in the courts.
 Broadly speaking, such individuals can seek economic damages, non-economic damages and, in certain instances, punitive damages from the party or parties responsible.
 Though not available in every jurisdiction across the country, Colorado does provide victims the opportunity to recover punitive damages under limited circumstances.
-Attorney Jeremy Rosenthal is ready and willing to advise injury victims on whether this type of recovery might be available in their case and how best to obtain it.
+Denver personal injury attorney, Jeremy Rosenthal, is ready and willing to advise injury victims on whether this type of recovery might be available in their case and how best to obtain it.

 What is the Purpose of Punitive Damage Awards?

 Plainly stated, punitive or exemplary damages are designed to punish or deter the defendant or others in the general public from engaging in the type of conduct deemed responsible for the harm sustained by the victim in a given case.
 This stands in contrast to compensatory damages, including economic and non-economic ones, which are meant to compensate victims for calculable expenses stemming from the event in question or for more intangible types of loss suffered.
 Punitive damages tend to be awarded only in a limited number of circumstances, namely when the actions of the defendant in a matter are determined to have been especially offensive, egregious, willful or wanton in nature.